IBM/cos-trigger-functions/README.md

 1. Set your namespace using the ID found in the previous step:
     ```
     ibmcloud fn property set --namespace <namespace_id>
     ```

-### Create the Cloud Object Storage Experimental Package Binding
-IBM Cloud Functions has recently created an experimental package that introduces a feed action used during trigger creation to configure bucket-specific events.
-We will create a package binding to make the `whisk.system/cos-experimental` package avaliable in our namespace.
-This will enable us to set our own parameters on the package, such as required credentials.

-1. Create the package binding:
-    ```
-    ibmcloud fn package bind /whisk.system/cos-experimental myCosPkg
-    ```

-1. The service bind command requires your CloudFoundry API endpoint to be set.
-Let's set that now:
-    ```
-    ibmcloud target --cf
-    ```

-1. Bind your Cloud Object Storage credentials to your package binding.
-Make sure to include the name you chose for your Cloud Object Storage instance.
-    ```
-    ibmcloud fn service bind cloud-object-storage myCosPkg --instance YOUR_COS_INSTANCE_NAME
-    ```

 ### Create Required IAM Policy for Cloud Functions to Access Cloud Object Storage